-24. THIS COURT ORDERS that the Monitor, counsel to the Monitor and counsel to the Applicant shall be paid their reasonable fees and disbursements, in each case at their standard rates and charges, by the Applicant as part of the costs of these proceedings.
-The Applicant is hereby authorized and directed to pay the accounts of the Monitor, counsel for the Monitor and counsel for the Applicant on a weekly basis or on such other basis as may be agreed by the Monitor, and, in addition, the Applicant is hereby authorized, going forward, to provide professional retainers in accordance with the Applicant's cash flow statement filed in support of the application for this order, to be held by such professionals as security for payment of their respective fees and disbursements outstanding from time to time.
+29.26.
+THIS COURT ORDERS that the Monitor, counsel to the Monitor and counsel to the Applicant shall be paid their reasonable fees and disbursements, in each case at their standard rates and charges, by the Applicant as part of the costs of these proceedings.
+The Applicant is hereby authorized and directed to pay the accounts of the Monitor, counsel for the Monitor and counsel for the Applicant on a [TIME INTERVAL]weekly basis or on such other basis as may be agreed by the Monitor, and, in addition, the Applicant is hereby authorized, going forward, to pay to the Monitor, counsel to the Monitor, and counsel to the Applicant, provide professional retainers in the amount[s]accordance with the Applicant's cash flow statement filed in support of \$• [, respectively,]the application for this order, to be held by themsuch professionals as security for payment of their respective fees and disbursements outstanding from time to time.

-25. THIS COURT ORDERS that the Monitor and its legal counsel shall pass their accounts from time to time, and for this purpose the accounts of the Monitor and its legal counsel are hereby referred to a judge of the Commercial List of the Ontario Superior Court of Justice.
+30.27.
+THIS COURT ORDERS that the Monitor and its legal counsel shall pass their accounts from time to time, and for this purpose the accounts of the Monitor and its legal counsel are hereby referred to a judge of the Commercial List of the Ontario Superior Court of Justice.

-26. THIS COURT ORDERS that the Monitor, counsel to the Monitor, if any, and the Applicant's counsel shall be entitled to the benefit of and are hereby granted a charge (the "Administration Charge") on the Property, which charge shall not exceed an aggregate amount of \$250,000, as security for their professional fees and disbursements incurred at the standard rates and charges of the Monitor and such counsel, both before and after the making of this Order in respect of these proceedings.
-The Administration Charge shall have the priority set out in paragraphs 27 and 29 hereof.
+31.28.
+THIS COURT ORDERS that the Monitor, counsel to the Monitor, if any, and-the Applicant's counsel and the Chief Restructuring Advisor ("RA") shall be entitled to the benefit of and are hereby granted a charge (the "Administration Charge") on the Property, which charge shall not exceed an aggregate amount of \$•, \$250,000, as security for their professional fees and disbursements incurred at the standard rates and charges of the Monitor and such counsel, both before and after the making of this Order in respect of these proceedings.
+The Administration Charge shall have the priority set out in paragraphs [38]-29]and [4031] hereof.